-control variable (n).
-A variable that is held constant in order to discover the relationship degradable (adj).
-Capable of breaking down or being broken down. between two other variables.
-"Control variable" must not be confused with "controlled variable" (see independent variable). dehydrating (agent) (adj).
+degradable (adj).
+Capable of breaking down or being broken down. dehydrating (agent) (adj).
 To remove water from.
 A "dehydrating agent" is a substance which can remove water from another substance.
-E.g. H_2SO_4 , coordinate (n).
-The x or y location of a point on a Cartesian graph, given as an x or y value.
-Coordinates (pl) are given as an ordered pair (x, y). dehydration ethanol.(n).
-The process of removing water from a substance. correlate (v).
-To see or observe a relationship between two things, dehydrogena- tion (n).
-The process of removing hydrogen from a substance. without showing that one causes the other. dehydrohalo- genation (n).
+E.g. H 2 SO 4 , ethanol. dehydration (n).
+The process of removing water from a substance. dehydrogena- tion (n).
+The process of removing hydrogen from a substance. dehydrohalo- genation (n).
 To remove hydrogen and a halogen from a substance.
-See halogen. correlation (n).
-That there is a relationship between two things, without showing that one causes the other. denominator (n).
+See halogen. denominator (n).
 See divisor.
-In popular speech: a common factor. correspond (v).
-To pair things off in a correlational relationship.
-For two things to agree or match.
-E.g. A depend (v).
-To be controlled or determinedby something; to require somethingto happen or exist first. corresponds to 1, B corresponds to 2, C corresponds to 3, etc. dependent (variable) (adj/n).
-A variable whose value depends on another; the thing that comes out of an experiment, corrode (v).
-Chemistry: to destroy by gradual chemical action.
-Usually refers to acidic action.
-Compare to erode.
-General use: to destroy gradually. the effect; the results.
+In popular speech: a common factor. depend (v).
+To be controlled or determined by something; to require something to happen or exist first. dependent (variable) (adj/n).
+A variable whose value depends on another; the thing that comes out of an experiment, the effect; the results.
 See also independent variable and control variable.
-The dependent variable has values that depend on the independent variable, and we plot corroding (adj).
-A process or substance that corrodes; to be subject to corrosion. ol depleted it on the vertical axis. (adj).
-Having been used up; run corrosion (n).
-To corrode. out of. corrosive (adj).
-To be capable of corroding something. deposit (n).
+The dependent variable has values that depend on the independent variable, and we plot it on the vertical axis. depleted (adj).
+Having been used up; run out of. deposit (n).
 Finance: to place money into an account.
-Physical Science: to cover a surface of one substance counteract (v).
-Oppose or resist. with another substance, e.g. metal covalent (adj).
-Chemistry: a bond which results from sharing electrons between atoms.
-Compare ionic determine(s) (causation) (v).
-To cause; to ensure that; to set up so that; to find out the cause of. bond. di- (prefix).
-Two. cracking (n).
-A process of breaking a complex organic molecule into diamine (n).
+Physical Science: to cover a surface of one substance with another substance, e.g. metal plating on an electrode. determine(s) (causation) (v).
+To cause; to ensure that; to set up so that; to find out the cause of. di- (prefix).
+Two. diamine (n).
 A substance containing two amine groups.
-See amine. cubed simpler parts using heat and pressure. (adj).
-The power of three; diammonium (n).
+See amine. diammonium (n).
 Having two ammonium (NH 4) groups.
-See ammonium. cubeu multiplied by itself three times. diaphragm (n).
-A thin sheet of any substance cubic (adj).
-Shaped like a cube; having been multiplied by itself three times. covering a gap.
-Biology: the musclebelow the lungs which moves tocause breathing.
-Electrochemistry:a thin sheet inside a cell which current D (n).
-Flowing electrons. separates the electrodes.
-It is porous and allows solutions containing ions through, but serves decompose (v).
-To break down into difference to separate gas products.(n).
-Mathematics: subtraction.Informally: a dissimilarity.
-How components. things are not the same.
+See ammonium. diaphragm (n).
+A thin sheet of any substance covering a gap.
+Biology: the muscle below the lungs which moves to cause breathing.
+Electrochemistry: a thin sheet inside a cell which separates the electrodes.
+It is porous and allows solutions containing ions through, but serves to separate gas products. difference (n).
+Mathematics: subtraction.
+Informally: a dissimilarity.
+How things are not the same.

-1 dilute (adj. & v).
+, dilute (adj. & v).
 To lower the concentration of a solution.
 See solution and concentration (v): a solution which has had its concentration lowered (adj). dilution (n).
-The opposite of concentration; how low a concentration is, measured in mol/dm 3 ; the process of diluting. dimer (n).
+The opposite of concentration; how low a concentration is, measured in mol/dm3; the process of diluting. dimer (n).
 A molecule made of two identical parts.
 See also polymer. diode (n).
 A semiconductor device with two terminals (electrodes), usually allowing current to flow in one direction only. diol (n).
 A molecule with two alcohol/ hydroxyl (OH) groups. dipole (n).
 A polarised molecule with a distinctly positive and distinctly negatively-charged end. diprotic (n).
 Having two protons. displace (v).
 To move or relocate something. dissipate (v).
 To disperse or scatter (e.g. gas).
 Thermodynamics (Energy): to cause energy to be lost as heat.
 Popular use: to disappear. dissociate (v).
-To break apart; to no longer be associated with. dissolve (v).
+To break apart; to no longer be associated with. ol dissolve (v).
 To break up into ions within a solution (usually water); to mix a solid (usually powder) into a liquid, to form a solution.
 See solution, ion.
 Alternative popular use: to bring to an end. distil(I) (v).
 To purify through repeated heating of a liquid and collection of condensation.
-The heating process causes the liquid to form gas or vapour, which condenses on the side of the heating vessel (container) or an exit tube, leaving impurities behind in the heating vessel. - distribution ution (n).
+The heating process causes the liquid to form gas or vapour, which condenses on the side of the heating vessel (container) or an exit tube, leaving impurities behind in the heating vessel. distribution (n).
 How something is spread out.
 Mathematics: the range and variety of numbers as shown on a graph. disturb (v).
 Chemistry: to mix or stir a liquid or solution; to shake it up. divisor (n).
 The number below the line in a fraction; the number that is dividing the other number above the fraction line.
 See numerator, denominator.